graphile/starter/README.md

 The above command will create a `.env` file for you containing all your secrets.
 Do not commit it!

+## Running

-Finally you can bring the stack up either with `yarn dev` if you said no to Docker mode or `docker-compose up` if you went the Docker route.
+Finally you can bring the stack up:

+- natively: `yarn dev`
+- with Docker: `docker-compose up`

 After a short period you should then be able to load the application at http://localhost:5678

-Be careful not to mix and match Docker-mode vs local-mode.
-Pick one and stick to it.
+**Be careful not to mix and match Docker-mode vs local-mode.** You should stick with the answer you gave during setup.

 ## Features